 In 2000, Byrd was elected to the Senate for an eighth consecutive term, making him the only person in history to achieve that milestone.
 In 2001, the West Virginia Legislature named him "West Virginian of the 20th Century."

-He is married to Erma, his high school sweetheart, and they are the parents of two daughters and have six grandchildren.
+He was married to Erma, his high school sweetheart, and they had two daughters and six grandchildren.

 In the spring of 2000, the Robert C. Byrd Youth Summit gathered high school students from across West Virginia to find common sense ways to end youth violence.
 When addressing youth about success in life, he said, "Success comes through personal enterprise, hard work, and proven productivity.
 These are the foundation blocks of our free enterprise economic system and our democracy."* Deceased